-- The tenant, and any joint tenant, gives the Association at least 28 days notice in writing of an intention to end the tenancy. - By written agreement between the tenant, any joint tenant, and the Association - By an order granted by the Courts - By you abandoning your home.
-If we believe that you have abandoned your tenancy we will make some checks then serve Notices on you and follow the legal steps to recover the property. - By your death, unless the tenancy passes to someone else by "succession". - By converting the tenancy to a Short Scottish Secure Tenancy if an anti-social behaviour order has been served. - By sale to you.
+- The tenant, and any joint tenant, gives the Association at least 28 days notice in writing of an intention to end the tenancy. - By written agreement between the tenant, any joint tenant, and the Association. - By an order granted by the Courts. - By you abandoning your home.
+If we believe that you have abandoned your tenancy, we will make some checks then serve Notices on you and follow the legal steps to recover the property; - By your death, unless the tenancy passes to someone else by "succession"; - By converting the tenancy to a Short Scottish Secure Tenancy where you have behaved in an anti-social manner or served with an Anti-Social Behaviour Order.